Zacksiat/Identifying-Mental-Health-Disorders-with-NLP-and-DL/README.md

       <br>**Warning:** Depending the machine you are running the code, the execution time may last between 1-3 hours.

    b. use_nlp_validation_model: This boolean variable when set to 'True' will utilize the NLP validation model (Hugging Face) in order to apply sentiment analysis to         the dataset.
       <br>**Warning:** It requires a lot of time due to the use of API calls.
 In case you selected to load the big datasets (previous boolean variable), make sure you       set this variable to 'False'.
+Set it to "True" if and only if "load_big_datasets = False".

-   c. print_word_cloud_per_disorder: This boolean variable when set to 'True' will print at the last section "Results & Visualizations" a group of words
+   c. print_word_cloud_per_disorder: This boolean variable when set to 'True' will print at the last section "Results & Visualizations" a group of words included in         each mental health disorder using Word Cloud.

-                                    included in each mental health disorder using Word Cloud.
+   d. print_dataset_each_step: This boolean variable when set to 'True' will print the dataframe object at each step during the NLP pre-processing.

-   d. print_dataset_each_step: This boolean variable when set to 'True' will print the dataframe object at each step during the NLP development.
+   e. number_of_rows_to_print: This number regards to the "print_dataset_each_step" variable and sets the number of rows of the dataframe object to be printed on each       step.

-   e. number_of_rows_to_print: This number regards to the "print_dataset_each_step" variable and sets the number of rows of the dataframe object to
+4. Now you are ready to run the Jupyter Notebook.
+In the first code cell of the notebook all installation and import commands are placed so there is no further need to install manually any other library or package.
+The first time that you will run the notebook it will take a few minutes to install the packages and libraries.

-                              be printed on each step.
+<h3> ENJOY </h3>